 - Do you agree with or like the ending?
 Why or why not?

 Allow for wait time with verbal questioning so you can provide time for your student to think through the question and formulate their answer.
 If, after waiting, the student initially does not provide an answer, you might rephrase the question or offer a clue.
 Some students may benefit from a simple statement such as, “Keep thinking about that.”
 Listen to their response and follow up with questions.
 A conversation is key.

 You may also want to model your thinking and share your responses with your student.
 Sharing different thoughts and opinions increases thinking skills.
-Asking your student then to explain more or why they think that way increases their understanding and promotes critical thinking.
+Asking your student to explain more or discuss why they think that way increases their understanding and promotes critical thinking.
 While you are building their comprehension, you will also be increasing communication as an added bonus!

 Deanna Marie Lock

 Deanna Marie Lock is a reputable educational leader with a multifaceted background as an elementary school teacher, assistant principal and principal, Instructional Solutions consultant, Instruction and Intervention Subject Matter Expert, and today as the Director of Category Expertise and Support across all of School Specialty’s target curriculum solutions and widespread product categories.
 With 18 years spent specifically in the public education sphere, Deanna now uses this in-classroom expertise to add a personalized, intentional approach when professionally advising to an audience she herself had been a part of for nearly two decades.
 Deanna is passionate about building purposeful long-term internal and external customer connections, and helping students find their passion and highest potential, too!